PanayiotisMilios/iis-config-react-router/README.md

 **Deployment Tips for React Application using react-router with Vite on IIS.**

-Build your browser router with a basename.
+Build your browser router with a basename if you're deploying on a subdomain.
-Below example works for all kinds of routes
+Below example works for all kinds of routes, default & subdomains.

 ```const router = createBrowserRouter(
     createRoutesFromElements(